Brother-Blue/Pubcrawl-web-app/README.md

 ### Purpose

 Our system will provide information about local bars based on the user location and search criteria.
-The user can register to the website and add personal reviews to chosen bars.
-In addition, there will be an APK (alkohol per krona) page which helps calculate drinks at bars and a joke/pun page for users to read and use.
+The user can register to the website and add personal reviews or change the menu to the chosen bars.
+In addition, there will be an events page can be viewed and edited by registered users to create an event, such as e.g. a Barcrawl.

 ### Pages

-- Homepage will display relevant information about bars, options for the user to register and change view.
-- akp and joke page will display apk information and potential joke and or pun.
+- **Home** displays a map overlay of local bars, a list of bars that can be sorted for different criterias and give a short description of the displayed bars.
-- User page will display relevant information of the users reviews, preferences and options to delete/edit user account.
+- **Bar** gives detailed information of the selected bar, let registered users add reviews and add drinks to the menu.
+- **User** let users register, sign in, view and edit their user account.
+- **Event** gives an overview of created events, let registered users create new events and edit their created events.

 ### Entity-Relationship (ER) Diagram